OSGeo/OSGeoLive-doc/overview/maptiler_overview.rst

 Map Publishing
 --------------

-MapTiler is a desktop application for the creation of fast raster map publishing.
+MapTiler is a desktop application for the creation of map tiles for rapid raster map publishing.
 Geodata is transformed to tiles compatible with Google Maps and Earth - ready for publishing via direct upload to any webserver or a cloud storage (such as Amazon S3).

 No extensive configuration on the server side is necessary, any simple file hosting is fine.
 Dynamic interaction such as panning and zooming, overlay of markers and vector data is provided by powerfuil browser functionality.